Free AZ-140 Exam Braindumps (page: 20)

 DRAG DROP (Drag and Drop is not supported)

-What should you do?
-To answer, drag the appropriate configurations to the correct targets.
-Each configuration may be used once, more than once, or not at all.
+What should you recommend?
+To answer, drag the appropriate options in the correct targets.
+Each option may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.

 1. See Explanation section for answer.